richhuwtaylor/richhuwtaylor/README.md

 <img src="./images/learning_japanese_streamgraph.png" alt="3 years of Japanese language flashcard reviews">

-## 🙋‍♂️ Introducing Myself
+### 🙋‍♂️ Introducing Myself

-Hello, I'm Rich, a data analyst with a background in software engineering and product management.
+Hello!
+I'm Rich, a data analyst with a background in software engineering and product management.

 This portolio page is where I track my personal development and showcase what I've been working on.